super3-9dev/gmail-notifier/README.md

 <a href="https://chrome.google.com/webstore/detail/octo-linker/jlmafbaeoofdegohdhinkhilhclaklkp"><img src="https://raw.githubusercontent.com/midhunz/blue-bell-notifier/master/public/img/notification-bell-128.png" width="128"/></a
 </p>

-## What is Blue Bell Gmail Notification Tool?
+## What is Nova Pure Speed Gmail Notification Tool?

-Blue Bell Gmail™ notification tool allows users to view new emails easily.
+Nova Pure Speed Gmail™ notification tool allows users to view new emails easily.

-Blue bell is an open-source project that notifies you about incoming email from all your Google Mail accounts.
+Nova Pure Speed is an open-source project that notifies you about incoming email from all your Google Mail accounts.

 It also allows you to see new incoming emails as soon as they arrive.Even though it is not a full-featured Gmail client, it can help you complete a few routine tasks quickly.